 Our share of any gain realized by Wells OP on the sale of any property held by Wells OP as inventory or other property held primarily for sale to customers in the ordinary course of Wells OP's trade or business will be treated as income from a prohibited transaction that is subject to a 100% penalty tax.
 Such prohibited transaction income also may have an adverse effect upon our ability to satisfy the Income Tests for maintaining our REIT status.
 (See "Federal Income Tax Considerations -- Requirements for Qualification as a REIT -- Gross Income Tests" above.)
-We, however, do not presently intend to acquire inventory or other property held primarily for sale to customers in the ordinary course of our or Wells OP's trade or business.
+We, however, do not presently intend to acquire or hold or allow Wells OP to acquire or hold any property that represents inventory or other property held primarily for sale to customers in the ordinary course of our or Wells OP's trade or business.